 Chidambaram gets 2 hours time to appear before CBI in INX Media case

 New Delhi, Aug 21: Hours after the Delhi High Court refused former Union finance minister P Chidambaram to grant any protection from arrest in the INX Media case, the CBI issued a notice to him asking him to appear before the investigation officer "within two hours", after failing to find him at his residence.
-At around 6.30 PM, a team of CBI officers landed at his posh Jor Bagh residence here to locate him, officials said.
+At around 6.30 PM, a team of CBI officers landed at his posh Jor Bagh residence to locate him, officials said.

 The CBI team left the premises after confirming that Chidambaram was not present at the address, they said.
 The team, which had some superintendent of police-rank officials, did not make clear if they had gone to his residence to arrest him for alleged irregularities in foreign investment clearance to INX Media during his tenure as finance minister.
 The officials returned to the CBI headquarters where they got into a huddle with senior officers of the agency to decide the future course of action, the officials said.